The Best Functional Trainers For A Home Gym In 2023

 The pulleys feel great on this unit with no noticeable drag, something that other reviews and customers agree upon.

-Much like the other five functional trainers on our list, the unit also features a bunch of different attachments with seven options that provide a ton of different exercises right out of the box.
+Much like the other functional trainers on our list, the unit also features a bunch of different attachments with seven options that provide a ton of different exercises right out of the box.

 The split pull-up bar closely matches the setup on our Titan Fitness functional trainer, which we love.